benhoIIand/grunt-less-themes/README.md

 This option defines the directory where all the themes are hosted

+#### themeImport
+Type: `String`
+Default: 'theme'

+This option is the name of the theme file that is imported into each LESS file for compilation.

+#### fontDir
+Type: `String`
+Default: 'fonts'

+This option defines the directory where all the fonts are hosted

-#### themes
+#### fontImport
-Type: `Array`
+Type: `String`

-This option provides the `grunt-less-themes` task with the names of each theme.
-This name is used to in finding the theme and in the generated file.
+Default: 'theme'

+This option is the name of the font file that is imported into each LESS file for compilation.

 #### placeholder
 Type: `String`
-Default: '{{theme}}'
+Default: '{{themeDir}}'

 This option is the placeholder string used in the output CSS filename.
 The name of each theme will replace this placeholder.

-#### themeImport
-Type: `String`
-Default: 'theme'

-This option is the name of the theme file that is imported into each LESS file for compilation.

 ### Usage Examples